 Because you are enrolled in a Medicare Advantage Plan, there is a limit on the total amount you have to pay out-of-pocket each year for in-network medical services that are covered under Medicare Part A and Part B. This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
-For calendar year 2024 this amount is \$3,400.
+For calendar year 2024 this amount is \$5,500.

-As a member of UCare Value, you will have two different limits on how much you have to pay out-of-pocket for medical services.
+As a member of UCare Value Plus, you will have two different limits on how much you have to pay out-of-pocket for medical services.
 These limits are the in-network and out-of-network maximum out-of-pocket amounts.

-The most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2024 is \$3,400.
+The most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2024 is \$5,500.
 The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for your plan premiums do not count toward your in-network maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 These services are marked with a checkmark in the Medical Benefits Chart.
-If you reach the in-network maximum out-of-pocket amount of \$3,400, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+If you reach the in-network maximum out-of-pocket amount of \$5,500, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

 The most you will have to pay out-of-pocket for out-of-network covered Part A and Part B services in 2024 is \$7,500.
 The amounts you pay for copayments and coinsurance for out-of-network covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for your plan premiums do not count toward your out-of-network maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 These services are marked with a checkmark in the Medical Benefits Chart.
 If you reach the out-of-network maximum out-of-pocket amount of \$7,500, you will not have to pay any out-of-pocket costs for the rest of the year for out-of-network covered Part A and Part B services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).